allonios/pypeliner/docs/what_is_pypeliner.rst

 #.
 Bulk Readers: which handles reading bulk data  all at once,
 #.
 Stream Readers: which handles reading data from a stream source, like a network or a very large file,

-right now pypeliner provides:
+Right now pypeliner provides:

 * File Reader.
 * CSV Reader.
 * And base classes that should be inherited from when implementing custom reading in order to work cohesively with the appropriate Runner.

-and you are encouraged check the :doc:`API Reference <./api>` for more information on what pypeliner provides.
+And you are encouraged check the :doc:`API Reference <./api>` for more information on what pypeliner provides.

 #########
 Processor